 LinkedIn’s recent roll out of a new desktop design is not just limited to a facelift.
 They have also introduced additional functionality for their users, including an updated search function and real-time messaging.
 Without any inside knowledge and as pure speculation, we reckon that LinkedIn have been looking at Mr Zuckerberg’s social network with envy over the past decade.
 Unable to innovate (probably because they are playing catch up), they have decided that plagiarism is an adequate substitute.

-As mentioned in our previous post on LinkedIn’s redesign, not everyone has been included in the new roll out.
+on LinkedIn’s redesign, not everyone has been included in the new roll out.
 However, this is not some sort of Trump-esque selective vetting; it takes time to roll out these types of changes and LinkedIn have reported that everyone will see their shiny new design in the coming weeks.

 Buggy Roll Out?